 The last transport option, public buses, will take the longest at around an hour but you are guaranteed to get a very cheap fare.
 There are two buses:

 - Number 7 operates between the airport and Kim Ma bus station.

 - Number 17 operates between the airport and Long Bien bus station.

 There are also all the usual car rentals (Budget, Avis, etc) you would expect from a western airport.
-However, unless you are familiar with the driving style of the locals and the road conditions, we would not recommend a car for first-time visitors (a scooter is far more flexible if you really need wheels and you can get them in Hanoi, but not as airport).
+However, unless you are familiar with the driving style of the locals and the road conditions, we would not recommend a car for first-time visitors (a scooter is far more flexible if you really need wheels and you can get them in Hanoi, but not at the airport).
 Plus, most car rental agencies will not rent to you without a chauffeur, a local Vietnamese guide to drive you around.
-In the past foreigners could not rent self drive cars, only motorbikes.
+In the past foreigners could not rent self-drive cars, only motorbikes.